 No one (I assume) goes into marriage expecting or looking forward to get divorced.
 If so, they are crazy.

 It’s hard to let go of that vision you’ve had in your head since you were a little kid about marrying your prince and living happily ever after.

 It’s hard to know that you’re now one of the people contributing to a negative statistic.
-(Even though apparently no knows how much the statistic actually is.)
+(Even though apparently no one knows how much the statistic actually is.)

 For me, it was hard to think that I wouldn’t ever be able to say that I was only married once and was still happily married, thank you very much.

 But even as hard as it is when you’re going through divorce, getting to the other side will help you to eventually see that it was probably for the best.

 I have to admit, it took me a lot longer than I let on to really come to terms with being divorced.